Does facebook make you feel as if everyone is having a better life?

 If you need insight and support to recognise your strengths and become aware of the choices you have, I can help you come to a better understanding of yourself and how to manage your fears and anxieties.

 I offer a confidential space where it feels safe to explore these issues.
 You can develop greater self-awareness and clarity in your life and find an easier way of being.

 Diploma in Counselling (Integrative) from the Minster Centre, NW London - a BACP accredited course

 I have an integrative training which has given me an understanding of many theoretical perspectives.This means I can adapt to what works best for you.

-I have had several years experience of counselling clients with a wide variety of presenting issues in a mainstream Community Counselling service and many years as a Counsellor in a South London Bereavement Service.
+I had many years experience of counselling clients with a wide variety of presenting issues in a mainstream Community Counselling service and in a South London Bereavement Service.